Creating a Sustainable Future

 To support a Senior Class Legacy Fund, please make an online donation.

 Named endowment funds enable donors to create a lasting legacy that reflects their interests and priorities.
-To learn more about these opportunities, please contact Brisen Brady, Director of Development, at 425-868-6191 x618 or email@example.com.
+To learn more about these opportunities, please email Brisen Brady, Director of Development, or call 425-602-7054.

 The William C. & Annalee F. Armstrong Financial Aid Endowment Fund (also known as The Army & Anna Fund) was established in 2017 during Overlake’s 50th Anniversary to honor Bill “Army” Armstrong, the school’s longest-serving teacher, and his wife Anna.
 Army and his family joined Overlake in 1971 and have been an integral part of our community ever since.
 Army and Anna are passionate advocates for financial aid and have seen first-hand how an Overlake education can transform the lives of students who otherwise could not afford the program.